PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 $ curl http://localhost:8080/add/1/2
 ```

-Whilst using the core `http` module can give us the same results, we
+While using the core `http` module can give us the same results, we
 have to implement additional lower level logic.
 Neglecting edge cases or misunderstanding fundamentals can lead to brittle code.
 The framework support provided by the `restify` module also supplies us with conveniences such as parameter parsing, automated error handling, middleware support and so forth.

 #### Testing Microservices with a Browser